 4. Date and Time Data Types

-We can store date, time individually as well as togetherly in MySQL.
+We can store dates and times individually as well as togetherly in MySQL.
 The timestamp can also be used to store and track the changes to the rows of the table.
-Besides that, if you want to store just a year then you can use the YEAR data type.
+Besides that, if you want to store just a year, then you can use the YEAR data type.

-The following list contains all the date and time-related data types available in MySQL.
+The following list contains all MySQL’s date and time-related data types.

 5. Spatial Data Type

-MySQL provides us the facility to store the geometrical and geographical values in various data types.
+MySQL provides us with the facility to store the geometrical and geographical values in various data types.